4 Of The Best Online Yoga Instructors That I’m Addicted To

 Image courtesy of Dice Yoga

-At that time I did not know anything about Dice, or the fact that he’s actually a rather well-known name in the yoga world, but I was intrigued by him.
-After searching for more at-home yoga classes on YouTube with Dice I found that the options were scarce on YouTube because Dice teaches yoga classes on Glo.
-So I joined Glo!
+After searching for more at-home yoga classes on YouTube with Dice, I found that the options were scarce on YouTube because Dice teaches yoga classes on Glo.
+So I joined Glo.

-Sometimes male yoga instructors can be too challenging for me, or too handstand-focused.
-Make no mistake about it, Dice’s yoga videos are strength-based classes but they’re not over the top.
-Brice does some mandala-style type flows which always keep me on my toes and he also teaches ladder flows.
+Sometimes male yoga instructors can be too challenging for me or too handstand-focused.
+Make no mistake about it, Dice’s yoga videos are strength-based classes, but they’re not over the top.

-For someone who has never done a yoga class, I wouldn’t suggest jumping right into one of Dice’s classes, but if you are fairly familiar with foundational yoga poses and you like a challenging flow that doesn’t move at a really fast pace then Dice could be the ideal yoga instructor for you.
+But if you are fairly familiar with foundational yoga poses and you like a challenging flow that doesn’t move at a super fast pace, then Dice could be the ideal yoga instructor for you.

 Dice's classes are ideal for: Intermediate and up